trebuchet-deploy/trigger/README.md

 Repo configuration:

 * deploy.repo-name
-* deploy.sync-driver (has default; can also be set globally)
+* deploy.sync-driver (has default; can also be set system-wide)
-* deploy.file-driver (has default; can also be set globally)
+* deploy.file-driver (has default; can also be set system-wide)
-* deploy.service-driver (has default; can also be set globally)
+* deploy.service-driver (has default; can also be set system-wide)

-Global configuration:
+System configuration:

 * deploy.sync-driver (has default; can also be set per-repo)
 * deploy.file-driver (has default; can also be set per-repo)